EKOR strata for Shimura varieties with parahoric level structure: Introduction

-In \cite{He-Rap} section 7, the He-Rapoport axioms were verified for the Siegel modular varieties, and in \cite{HZ} and \cite{zhou isog parahoric}, these axioms were verified for some PEL and Hodge type cases.
+In \cite{He-Rap} section 7, the He-Rapoport axioms were verified for the Siegel modular varieties.
+For PEL-type Shimura varieties associated to unramified groups of type $A$ and $C$ and to odd ramified unitary groups, these axioms were verified by He-Zhou in \cite{HZ}.
+For certain Shimura varieties of Hodge type associated to tamely ramified and residually split groups, in \cite{zhou isog parahoric} Zhou has verified these axioms for the Kisin-Pappas integral models constructed in \cite{Paroh}.
 Hence in these cases we get the EKOR stratifications by \cite{He-Rap} section 6.
-For a hyperspecial or an Iwahori level, by the above works of Viehmann or Lusztig and He, the geometric meaning of EKOR strata is known by the corresponding geometric meaning of EO or KR strata.
-However, for a general parahoric level, even if one had verified the He-Rapoport axioms, the geometric meaning of EKOR strata was still quite mysterious. \\
+For a hyperspecial or an Iwahori level, by the above works of Viehmann or Lusztig and He, some basic geometric properties of EKOR strata, like smoothness and quasi-affineness, are known by the corresponding geometric properties of EO or KR strata.
+However, for a general parahoric level, even if one had verified the He-Rapoport axioms, the smoothness of EKOR strata was still unknown.
+In fact, the geometric meaning of EKOR types was quite mysterious, since the construction in \cite{He-Rap} is purely group theoretic. \\

 In this paper we would like to find a direct and geometric construction of these strata, for some concrete integral models.
-More precisely, we work with the concrete integral models constructed by Kisin and Pappas in \cite{Paroh} for certain Shimura varieties of abelian type.
-The main results of Kisin and Pappas are that, under certain conditions, there exist some local model diagrams\footnote{The existence of the local model diagram is in fact one of the He-Rapoport axioms, and of course, one hopes that finally all the He-Rapoport axioms should be verified for the Kisin-Pappas integral models.}, which relate the integral models of Shimura varieties with the Pappas-Zhu local model schemes \cite{local model P-Z}.
+More precisely, similar to \cite{zhou isog parahoric}, we also work with the concrete integral models constructed by Kisin and Pappas in \cite{Paroh} for certain Shimura varieties of abelian type.
+The main results of Kisin and Pappas are that, under certain conditions, there exist some local model diagrams\footnote{The existence of the local model diagram is in fact one of the He-Rapoport axioms, and of course, one hopes that eventually all the He-Rapoport axioms should be verified for the Kisin-Pappas integral models.}, which relate the integral models of Shimura varieties with the Pappas-Zhu local model schemes \cite{local model P-Z}.
 Roughly speaking, our construction of the EKOR stratification will be about certain refinement of the local model diagram in characteristic $p$.
 It can be viewed as a geometric realization of the group theoretical considerations in \cite{He-Rap} section 6. \\